And how long, must I put up with the unholy sound of your gun?

 - Intercourse with You: The first two albums had quite a lot of this.

 - Long-Haired Pretty Boy / Mr. Fanservice: Kip certainly qualifies as this.

-- Take That!: On the receiving end from Beavis And Butthead in the form of the nerdy character Stuart (who wore a Winger T-Shirt) and Metallica whose drummer Lars Ulrich was briefly shown putting darts on a picture of Winger's frontman, Kip in their "Nothing Else Matters" video.
+- Take That!: On the receiving end from Beavis and Butt-Head in the form of the nerdy character Stewart (who wore a Winger T-Shirt), and Metallica whose drummer Lars Ulrich was briefly shown putting darts on a picture of Winger's frontman, Kip in their "Nothing Else Matters" video.

 - Title-Only Chorus: "Headed For A Heartbreak" from Winger (1989).